Skip to Content, Navigation, or Footer.

 Florida Gators guard Alijah Martin (15) flies through the air before a dunk during a basketball game against the Auburn Tigers in the Final Four round of the NCAA Tournament on Saturday, April 5, 2025, in San Antonio, Texas.

 SAN ANTONIO — As the buzzer rang throughout the corners of the Alamodome, Walter Clayton Jr. wandered into the back of the frame.
-In the senior guard’s line of sight were his teammates launching into the air in jubilation, ceremonially hugging one another amid a range of joyous motions, and the celebrations in San Antonio were only starting.
-But Clayton Jr. was already looking forward to the NCAA National Championship.
+In his line of sight were his teammates launching into the air in jubilation, ceremonially hugging one another amid a range of joyous motions, and the night in San Antonio seemed like it wouldn’t die.
+But for Clayton Jr., it was already over.

 The senior guard awaited the line of celebratory players in the arena’s southeast corner, briefly exchanging the same message with each of them: “One more.”